| EJF Home | Join the EJF | Comments? | Get EJF newsletter | Newsletters |

 Appraisal of judges in Colorado state courts

 However, there is general agreement that selection processes for judges typically works quite well and usually outstanding candidates are picked.
-There are, at times, biases built into the selection process that somewhat undermine it, e.g., a governor who only picks prosecutors for the bench who lack experience with civil law and real world experience, but even then most attorneys selected to mount the bench are quite good.
+There are, at times, biases built into the selection process that somewhat undermine it, e.g., a governor who only picks prosecutors for the bench who lack experience with civil law and real world experience.
+Another problem with the selection process is that the nominating commissions sometimes do not reflect the politics of the citizens in their judicial district, but even then most attorneys selected to mount the bench are quite good.

 Worldwide the question of how to remove corrupt and incompetent judges from the bench frequently occurs.
 A February 2021 editorial in the Denver Post states that Colorado voters should prepare to force change upon a branch of government that operates in an unaccountable silo; so this is not a minor problem.
 Nor is it probable that courts in other states are more honest and effective.

-Unfortunately, I have no universal answer.
+Unfortunately, I have no universal answer and complaints against judges jumped in 2023.
 Below, I take a look at the problem in the State of Colorado in the United States.
 But what might, and I emphasize might, work in Colorado state courts may be of little use to you.

 1. Except for county judges in Denver.